I Love You, Beth Cooper (film): Plot

 Beth takes them to their vacant school, entering with her head cheerleader key.
 After showcasing their cheerleading routine, Beth decides that they should all shower in the girls' locker room.
-Just as Denis is undressing to join the others, Kevin and his buddies arrive in the Echo and jump Denis again.
+Just as Dennis is undressing to join the others, Kevin and his buddies arrive in the Echo and jump Dennis again.
 Rich attacks the thugs in a towel whipping 'duel', as he has been training for years after being towel whipped as a young kid.
 Rich towel-whips them unconscious down a flight of stairs, then the kids flee in the Echo, going to Treece's family cabin.
-Rich, Treece, and Cammy have a threesome, while Beth and Denis enjoy the sun rise and finally share their first kiss.
+Rich, Treece, and Cammy have a threesome, while Beth and Dennis enjoy the sun rise and finally share their first kiss.

-They return to Denis' house, where his father is delighted to see he has 'hooked up', but makes him aware he still needs to be punished for leaving the house a wreck.
-Beth says goodbye, gives Denis a kiss, and touchingly thanks him for loving her.
-Denis tells her "what's not to love" and that she mustn't forget that.
+They return to Dennis' house, where his father is delighted to see he has 'hooked up', but makes him aware he still needs to be punished for leaving the house a wreck.
+Beth says goodbye, gives Dennis a kiss, and touchingly thanks him for loving her.
+Dennis tells her "what's not to love" and that she mustn't forget that.
 They promise to reunite at their high school reunion and agree to marry if they are both still single.

-After the girls leave, Rich proclaims to Denis that he might be gay after all, or perhaps bisexual, but jokes that after the threesome, he's still more heterosexual than Denis.
-Denis informs Rich that he will not wait until the reunion to talk to Beth again, and that he is going to ask her out on Facebook.
-Richard tells Denis that he should make a grand gesture by going to her house with a boom box (a reference to Say Anything...) and wait for her.
+After the girls leave, Rich proclaims to Dennis that he might be gay after all, or perhaps bisexual, but jokes that after the threesome, he's still more heterosexual than Dennis.
+Dennis informs Rich that he will not wait until the reunion to talk to Beth again, and that he is going to ask her out on Facebook.
+Richard tells Dennis that he should make a grand gesture by going to her house with a boom box (a reference to Say Anything...) and wait for her.
 They continue debating how Denis should go about asking Beth on a date.